marina601/easy-cocktail-recipes/README.md

 2. As a returning user, I want to navigate back to the recipe page for more cocktail recipes.
 3. As a returning user, I want to learn more about the blog.
 4. As a returning user, I want to learn more about the blog creator and check out their social media accounts.
+5. As a returning user, I want to be able to rate the recipes.

 ### Frequent user: